 You create folders for data sets, jobs, and Unix files using the New Folder wizard.
-The wizard can be invoked by right-clicking on any of the following items:
+The wizard can be started by right-clicking on any of the following items:

-- the Serena Network icon
+- the ZDD Network icon

 - a Server icon

 - a root folder (Data Sets, Jobs, or Unix)

 - a user-defined folder under the Data Sets or Jobs root folders

-When the popup menu displays, you select Serena Network \rightarrow New Folder.
+When the popup menu displays, you select ZDD Network $\rightarrow$ New Folder.